 Stop it, Anna.
 She huffed in annoyance.
 What was she thinking about, at a time like this?

 “The thing is, Silas is a powerful man in these parts.
-Whatever he’s up to, no one wants to upset him,” Anna said, as she grabbed one of the butter casks and dragged it over, with Wade grabbing the second.
+Whatever he’s up to, no one wants to upset him,” Anna said, as she grabbed one of the butter casks and dragged it over while Wade grabbed the second.
 He didn’t make a noise about being asked to work, but fell in to her instructions with intelligence and skill.

 “He owns most of the land the railway wants,” Wade agreed.